thomas992/Lux/documentation/README.md

 ### Shadowing

-LoLa allows shadowing of variable names.
+Lux allows shadowing of variable names.
 This means, that you can have a variable with the same name as a previously declared variable.
 The previously declared variable will be hidden (shadowed) by the newly declared variable for the scope of the shadowing variable.

 ## Operators

-LoLa provides several operators that execute arithmetic, logic or comparison operations.
+Lux provides several operators that execute arithmetic, logic or comparison operations.

 ### Table of Operators